Ahuss98/toDo-python/README.md

     - 2. checks if the index provided is valid
     - 3. if it is change the status to done
     - 4. if not print that the index is invalid

+# MAIN.py

+## show menu function
+    - prints all the options I want to show the user